 8. Use images for written content

+This is also one of our tips on using creative marketing as a marketing strategy.
 Humans are visual creatures and not surprisingly, images have a more visceral appeal to most people than the written word.
 Social media makes this clear – just look at memes, trivia, statistics, etc. Harness this primal power of the pictorial by strategically typeset your written content on images and share them on Facebook, Instagram, Pinterest, and other relevant networks.

 For example, use beautiful landscapes for quotes – different types of weather for different quotes.
 I also like to find humorous pics for fun facts or just random tweets.
 Statistics show that the most shareable content produced “wow” moments.
 Following that was “laughter”.
 Find what suits you best and experiment with original ideas of your own.

 Case study: ÜberFacts began coupling their factual posts with increasingly creative images and accordingly achieving an increase in shares.
 Moreover, Uber further brands themselves by including their logo at the bottom of their posts.

 A drip campaign is a series of automated mails sent to target users.
 The theory is: increase communication, increase results.
 According to Vero, the average open rate on an email series is 80% higher than a single email campaign.
 By sending a series of emails you can give users the feel that you are there for them, dedicated as ever and readily available.
 It’s a great idea to use the sequence to send users targeted educational content.
 It’s important not to overdo it though.
 In other words, not every day!
 Constant emails are an annoyance to us all and overdoing it will lead to “unsubscribe”.
 Highlighting benefits of your product or service and just giving various tips will help retain your users.